 The Arc'teryx Fission is the highest performing all-around glove in our review.
-Do note that you can buy other models that might be slightly better at one thing; for example, you can buy a pair that might be slightly warmer, more durable, or more dexterous but not by much and no model scores as highly across our comparison categories as the Fission.
+Do note that you can buy other models that might be slightly better at one thing; for example, you can buy a pair that might be slightly warmer, more durable, or more feature-laden, but not by much and no model scores as highly across our comparison categories as the Fission.
 If we could have only one glove for skiing and snowboarding, we'd scoop up the Fission in a heartbeat.
-It struck the absolute best balance between warmth, weather resistance, durability, and dexterity, and was among the very best in each one of those categories.
+It strikes the absolute best balance between warmth, weather resistance, durability, and dexterity, and is among the very best in each one of those categories.

 The Fission is warm, but not the absolute warmest.

 The Fission is an okay option for Northeast or upper Midwest skiers and snowboards who are regularly faced with relatively cold weather.
 Overall, our review team found this model to be decent down to around 0-10F and could go a little bit below that but weren't as warm as a handful of other models.
-So while efficient in cold conditions, they are the best for folks who consistently find themselves faced with arctic temperatures.
+So while efficient in cold conditions, they are not the best for folks who consistently find themselves faced with arctic temperatures.

 These gloves use a Gore-Tex ECR insert and an extremely water resistant, stretchy softshell exterior fabric to keep the user dry.
 After extensive testing, we found that even though this model's outer softshell material is, at least in theory, not completely waterproof, we were surprised to find how dry our hands stayed while using them over the course of two dozen stormy days in the field.
 We replicated the same results during our side-by-side in-home tests.